-Located at the northwesternmost point of Greece, the island of Corfu (Kerkyra in Greek) is the second largest island of the Heptanese islands and for sure a hub of civilisation with a significant role in Greece’s history since antiquity.
+Located at the northwesternmost point of Greece, the island of Corfu -Kerkyra in Greek- is the second-largest island of the Heptanese islands and for sure a hub of Greek civilization with a significant role in the country's history since antiquity.
 According to ancient Greek mythology, Poseidon, the mighty god of the seas fell madly in love with the beautiful nymph Korkyra, the daughter of Asopos and Metope.
 He decided to take Korkyra to an uninhabited island and out of marital bliss he offered the island to the nymph.
 From thereafter, the island was known to everyone as Korkyra or Kerkyra.
 From the union of Poseidon and Korkyra, a child was born named Phaeax.
 He came to be the king of the island which was also known as the island of the Phaeacians, the descendants of Phaeax.
-The importance of Kerkyra in the ancient world is reflected in many occasions.
-Homer, mentioned the island as being the last stop of Odysseus in his journey to reach back Ithaca, and historically the island was at the centre of events relating to the Peloponnesian War.
+The importance of Kerkyra in the ancient world is reflected on many occasions.
+Homer, mentioned the island as being the last stop of Odysseus in his journey to reach back Ithaca, and historically the island was at the center of events relating to the Peloponnesian War.
 In Byzantine times, the island was named Coryfo out of the peaks of the mountains the sailors used to see approaching its port.
-Later on, the named that prevailed out of Greece was Corfu.
+Later on, the named that prevailed was Corfu.

-The location of Corfu played an important role in the development of the particular culture of the island.
-Especially during the middle ages, the island was perceived as the border between the "despotic" oriental eastern power of the Ottoman Empire and the Italian-dominated West.
+The location of Corfu played an important role in the development of the island's culture.
+Especially during the middle ages, the island was perceived as the border between the 'despotic' oriental eastern power of the Ottoman Empire and the Italian-dominated West.
 Therefore, the one that shaped the character of the island was the city of Venice which held for a long time a strong foothold on its territory.
-Due to the presence of Venetians and afterwards other western European countries such as England and France, the island experienced the effects of Renaissance, Classicism, and Enlightenment to an extent that the rest of Greece was not able to.
-Therefore, architecture, arts and culture came to be much different compared to other areas of the country that continued to be under the occupation of the Ottomans.
+Due to the presence of Venetians and afterward other western European countries such as England and France, the island experienced the effects of Renaissance, Classicism, and Enlightenment to an extent that the rest of Greece was not able to.
+Therefore, architecture, arts, and culture came to be much different compared to other regions of the country that continued to be under the occupation of the Ottomans.

 What to see in the city of Corfu